Hot potassium carbonate

 Hot potassium carbonate, HPC, is a method used to remove carbon dioxide from gas mixtures, in some contexts referred to as carbon scrubbing.
 The inorganic, basic compound potassium carbonate is mixed with a gas mixture and the liquid absorbs carbon dioxide through chemical processes.
 The technology is a form of chemical absorption, and was developed for natural gas sweetening (i.e., removal of acidic from raw natural gas).
-Currently it is also considered, among others, as a post-combustion capture process, in the contexts of carbon capture and storage and carbon capture and utilization.
-As a post-combustion CO_{2} capture process, the technology is planned to be used on full scale on a heat plant in Stockholm from 2025.
+Currently it is also considered, among others, as a post-combustion capture process, in the contexts of carbon capture and storage and carbon capture and utilization.As a post-combustion CO_{2} capture process, the technology is planned to be used at full scale at a heat plant in Stockholm, involving hot potassium carbonate-based carbon capture technology supplied by Capsol Technologies, including integrated heat recovery.